venom1204/venom1204.github.io/gsoc.md

 As part of GSoC 2025, my project involves contributing directly to `data.table` by addressing outstanding GitHub issues.
 My responsibilities will include bug fixes, documentation improvements, and implementing new features where needed.

 Initially, I plan to resolve at least 10 minor issues aimed at enhancing usability, such as clarifying documentation and ensuring consistent behaviors.
-Once those are complete, I’ll move on to tackling more complex challenges—potentially requiring 60–80 hours—ranging from feature development to core codebase refactoring.
+Once those are complete, I’ll move on to tackling more complex challenges

 Through this project, I aim not only to close the issues outlined in my proposal but also to deepen my understanding of R and C programming, contribute meaningfully to open source, and grow through collaborative development with the `data.table` community.